top of page

 STATEMENT

 Maps are created by humans for humans.
 They tell us where we are and how to get somewhere else.
-They don't tell us that the land they represent is a section of the face of our living earth; we weren’t taught to see stories in the soil, rivers, forests, and deserts.
+They could tell us that the land they represent is a section of the face of our living earth, that there are stories in the soil, rivers, forests, and deserts (if we look for them).

 These maps are portraits.
 The political boundaries and labels are not important;